Here is a guide to the best restaurants and cafes in Sofia, Bulgaria.

-This is a rather hidden spot that’s popular amongst people who know where it is and how to get there.
+This is a relatively hidden spot that’s popular amongst people who know where it is and how to get there.
 Although, it is hidden in plain sight.
-At the heart of Sofia is the enormous National Palace of Culture: a huge building in the center of a spacious park that was built during the Communist era.
+At the heart of Sofia is the enormous National Palace of Culture: a huge building in the center of a spacious park built during the Communist era.

-This is a vintage cafe that’s small and comfortable; the perfect place to sit and have a drink with a friend or two.
-It has what they call a ‘winter garden’, which is a conservatory area that’s great to hide in if it’s raining outside.
+This vintage cafe is small and comfortable, the perfect place to sit and have a drink with a friend or two.
+It has what they call a ‘winter garden,’ which is a conservatory area that’s great to hide in if it’s raining outside.
 There’s nothing quite like sitting under a glass roof, shielded from the rain, and enjoying a coffee or a glass of wine with a friend as you laugh and reminisce about your travels.

 What really sells Veda House as a great place to visit is its enormous tea selection.
 If you’re a fan of teas from all around the world, this is the place in Sofia for you.